NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/script-runner-guide.rst

 Build script tasks exist to conver a ``.csv`` spreadsheet to a ``.json`` file.
 See the section `Converting the spreadsheet to JSON and vice-versa`_ for an explanation on how that conversion is done.

+The ready-for-ingestion processing operates on the JSON version of the spreadsheet information.
+For this reason, any changes to the csv spreadsheet **must** be converted to JSON for the processing to use those changes.

 Spreadsheet structure
 ~~~~~~~~~~~~~~~~~~~~~
 The structure of the spreadsheet is discussed in the :doc:`librarian-guide`.